 We’ll review your choices for a commercial auto loan and look at the terms.
 We’ll also let you in on several lenders you can turn to when you’re ready to apply for a commercial vehicle loan (including if you’re looking for a business car loan with bad credit).

 What’s a Commercial Vehicle Loan?

-The lender of your commercial vehicle financing will be listed as a lienholder on the title of the vehicle you purchased.
-If you miss payments and happen to go into default, the lender has the right to repossess the vehicle.
+Your commercial vehicle lending provider will be listed as a lienholder on the title of the vehicle you purchased.
+If there’s a missed payment and the loan defaults, your business auto loan lender has the right to repossess the vehicle.

-Once you clear the entire balance of the borrowed amount within the agreed term, the title of the vehicle will be transferred to you.
-You’ll have full ownership of the vehicle and can carry on using it for your business, trade it for another vehicle or sell it.
+Once you clear the entire balance of the borrowed amount of your business car loan within the agreed term, the car’s title will be transferred to you.
+After that, you’ll have full ownership of the vehicle.
+You can continue using it for your business, trade it for another vehicle or sell it.

-When the lease is up, the lessee is given two options: they can purchase the vehicle by paying off the balance of the lease or they can return it.
-After returning a leased vehicle, the lessee may lease another, if they choose to do so.
+When the lease is up, the lessee can either purchase the vehicle by paying off the lease balance or return the vehicle.
+After returning a leased vehicle, the lessee may lease another.

 How Do I Get a Commercial Vehicle Loan?

-Preparation is key when trying to secure your business a commercial auto loan.
-Be prepared to show business and personal documents.
-Lenders will want to see:
+Preparation is key when trying to secure a commercial auto loan.
+Lenders will usually request the following business car loan requirements from applicants: